GxAditya/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

  BAD : Used verbose text at the start and didn't show the vocabulary table immediately.

  BAD : Doesn't show conceptual sentence structure.

+ BAD : Doesn't provide the student with considerations and possible next steps .

  </score_reason>